dbcrossbar/dbcrossbar/guide/src/bigml.md

 - `bigml:source`: Create a single BigML "source" resource from the input data.
 - `bigml:sources`: Create multiple BigML "source" resources from the input data.
-- `bigml:dataset`: Create a single BigML "source" resource from the input data.
+- `bigml:dataset`: Create a single BigML "dataset" resource from the input data.
-- `bigml:datasets`: Create multiple BigML "source" resources from the input data.
+- `bigml:datasets`: Create multiple BigML "dataset" resources from the input data.

 If you use BigML as a destination, `dbcrossbar` will automatically activate `--display-output-locators`, and it will print locators for all the created resources on standard output.
 Column types on created "source" resources will be set something appropriate (but see `optype_for_text` below.)